nhsuk/connecting-to-services/doc/architecture/decisions/0002-use-express-web-framework.md

 Due to Express being a minimalist web framework, when additional features are required they are added as [middleware](http://expressjs.com/en/resources/middleware.html) modules.
-A working knowledge of existing modules will help with reducing duplication of effort by where modules may already exist within the community.
+Duplication of effort for common tasks may be reduced by using modules that already exist within the community.
 Middleware modules created by us may be useful to other members of the community, providing an opportunity for us to contribute back.